GaloisInc/saw-script/doc/manual/manual.md

 The first is the empty set of rules.
 Rewriting with it should have no effect, but it is useful as an argument to some of the functions that construct larger `Simpset` values.
-The `basic_ss` constant is a collection of rules that will be useful in most proof scripts.
-The `cryptol_ss` value includes a collection of Cryptol-specific rules, including rules to simplify away the abstractions introduced in the translation from Cryptol to SAWCore, which can be useful when proving equivalence between Cryptol and non-Cryptol code.
-When comparing Cryptol to Cryptol code, leaving these abstractions in place can be most appropriate, however, so `cryptol_ss` is not included in `basic_ss`.
+The `basic_ss` constant is a collection of rules that are useful in most proof scripts.
+The `cryptol_ss` value includes a collection of Cryptol-specific rules.
+Some of these simplify away the abstractions introduced in the translation from Cryptol to SAWCore, which can be useful when proving equivalence between Cryptol and non-Cryptol code.
+Leaving these abstractions in place is appropriate when comparing only Cryptol code, however, so `cryptol_ss` is not included in `basic_ss`.

 The next set of functions add either a single rule or a list of rules to an existing `Simpset`.